Richard Snowden Andrews

 Richard Snowden Andrews (October 29, 1830 – January 5, 1903) was an American architect and a Confederate artillery commander and diplomat during the American Civil War.

 Early life

-As recorded on the 1850 U.S. Census, Andrews was born in the District of Columbia and later moved to Baltimore, Maryland.
+As recorded on the 1850 U.S. census, Andrews was born in the District of Columbia and later moved to Baltimore, Maryland.
 He was the son of Colonel Timothy Andrews.
 A prolific antebellum architect, he designed the Weston State Hospital in West Virginia, the largest hand-cut stone building in America, in Gothic Revival and Tudor Revival styles.
 His other commissions included the Maryland Governor's residence in Annapolis and the south wing of the U.S. Treasury Building in Washington, D.C.

-Andrews' sister married Virginian Charles Marshall, who would become a key member of Robert E. Lee's staff during the war.
+Andrews's sister married Virginian Charles Marshall, who would become a key member of Robert E. Lee's staff during the war.